Skip to main

 About BRIDGE

-The Buprenorphine Resource Initiative for Dispensing Guidance and Education (BRIDGE) aims to identify and mitigate pharmacy-level barriers to dispensing buprenorphine for opioid use disorder (OUD) in rural Appalachian communities.
+The Buprenorphine Resource Initiative for Dispensing Guidance and Education (BRIDGE) aimed to identify and mitigate pharmacy-level barriers to dispensing buprenorphine for opioid use disorder (OUD) in rural Appalachian communities.
+The P2P team seeks strategies that can be implemented statewide to increase access to buprenorphine in community pharmacies and improve care for patients with OUD.

 BRIDGE Counties